Bird Box (film): Music

 Trent Reznor and Atticus Ross (of Nine Inch Nails) were hired to score the film.
 The soundtrack album itself was released about two weeks after the release of the film, on January 1, 2019.
-It was first released for sale only on Nine Inch Nails's website, and later on iTunes, Apple Music, Spotify and other platforms.
-The released version consisted of ten tracks, totalling an hour and six minutes of music.
+It was first released for sale only on Nine Inch Nails's website, and later on iTunes, Apple Music, Spotify, and other platforms.
+The released version consisted of 10 tracks, totaling an hour and six minutes of music.
 In a statement on the Nine Inch Nails website, Reznor said:

-The full version of the soundtrack was released on November 22, 2019, exclusively on a special edition vinyl box set (with a digital download at purchase).
+The full version of the soundtrack was released on November 22, 2019, exclusively on a special-edition vinyl box set (with a digital download at purchase).
 The full version contains 13 more tracks and an extra hour of music, resulting in a two-hour (plus six minutes), 23-track album.

-In December 2019, Reznor criticized Bird Box producers over their use of his and Ross's music, and the film editor over making an inadequately low mix of the music in the film, calling the experience a "fucking waste of time".
+In December 2019, Reznor criticized Bird Box producers over their use of Ross and his music, and the film editor over making an inadequately low mix of the music in the film, calling the experience a "fucking waste of time".